 Human survival depends on effectively relating to everything that surrounds us.
 A continued and exclusive emphasis on a human lens to relationships prevent us from considering ways of seeing ourselves in relation to all beings on the planet.
 Family therapists have made very important contributions to widening the scope of relationships to include ecological systems and the bonds that we and animals develop to care for each other and heal.
 This concentration integrates ecological systems into the already established systemic thinking within the family therapy field.
 It provides training in understanding people's emotional connections with the natural world within an evidence-based, experiential, and socially progressive curriculum.
-Students who complete this concentration also earn the Ecopsychology Certificate.
-Additional courses include CPSY 501 Environmental Identity and Ecological Self, CPSY 528 Theoretical & Empirical Basis of Ecopsychology, CPSY 596 Wilderness and Adventure Therapy Immersion, CPSY 597 Ecotherapy & Applied Ecopsychology, and CPSY 598 Topics in Applied Ecopsychology.
+Students who complete this concentration to Ecopsychology, CPSY 554 Theoretical & Empirical Basis of Ecopsychology, CPSY 596 Wilderness and Adventure Therapy Immersion, CPSY 597

+Ecotherapy & Applied Ecopsychology, and CPSY 598 Topics in Applied Ecopsychology.
 This track requires adding 4 credit hours of coursework to the students' plan of study.